Ha-L0/Ha-L0.github.io/_posts/2023-11-10-[H4]-analytics.md

 ...
 ```

-Now we can construct our attack.
+Now we can forge our attack.
 Start a listener on the attacker machine.
 ```bash
 $ nc -lvp 443